From the World Heritage inscription:

 Jasmund National Park: The modern-day Jasmund National Park is the famous subject for many artists in Europe.
 It is made up of chalk cliffs, beech forests, and seascapes.
 It is located on the island of Rugen in Germany.
 The clifftop on this park is inaccessible, which has greatly contributed to its preservation, and especially of the woodland areas and forest that surround it.

 Muritz National Park: This section of the UNESCO site is located within the Mecklenburg Lakes region.
 This is where the grand dukes in Mecklenburg-Strelitz would do most of their hunting in.
 Therefore, any other use of this forest is prohibited.
-The area is therefore filled with wooden landscape made out of fens and lakes.
+The area is therefore filled with a wooden landscape made out of fens and lakes.

 Hainich National Park: This is another beech forest in Europe that is part of the UNESCO site Primeval Beech Forests of the Carpathians and the Ancient Beech Forests of Germany.
-It is located in Thuringia region and is part of a military area.
+It is located in the Thuringia region and is part of a military area.
 This has therefore contributed to preserving the flora and fauna in the area.

 Kellerwald-Edersee National Park: This is another vital component of the Primeval Beech Forests of the Carpathians and the Ancient Beech Forests of Germany.
 It is made up of steep and rocky slopes and is located in Hessen.
 It is open to hikers wherein you can explore gnarled trees and other unique forest formations.
 The bays of the Lake Edersee also twist throughout this park resulting in fjord-like formations.